 The Company's chief operating decision maker, together with other senior management personnel, currently focus their review of consolidated financial information and the allocation of resources based on reporting of operating results, including revenues and operating income, for the geographic regions of the Americas, EMEA and Asia/Pacific and the Corporate segment.
 The Company's products are sold and supported through distribution networks covering these three geographic regions, with each distribution network having its own sales force.
 The Company supplements its distribution networks with independent reseller and/or distributor arrangements.
-All administrative costs that are not directly attributable or reasonably allocable to a geographic segment are tracked in the Corporate segment.
-As such, the Company has concluded that its three geographic regions and its Corporate segment are its reportable operating segments.
+All administrative costs that are not directly attributable or reasonably allocable to a geographic regions and its Corporate segment are its reportable operating segments.